nathanin/histo-seg/ReadMe.md

 ## Histo-Seg
-Summary:

-* Processing to reassembly framework for Gigapixel sized images through the [openslide](http://openslide.org) library and Convolutional Neural Networks.
-* A framework to explore machine learning methods applied to digital pathology image analysis.
+Histo-Seg is a framework for rapid prototyping of image analysis methods applied to digital pathology whole slide images.
+It uses the [openslide](http://openslide.org) library to read from `svs` image pyramids.
+Really it's a set of functions strung together with a couple "pipeline" scripts.
+Development is mostly to facilitate certain projects.
+Please leave reviews, feedback and functional suggestions in the Issues section.

 See the publication [HERE].